- Country or region

 The EU and Caribbean meet regularly to discuss issues and best practices and oversee the proper functioning of the agreement.

-- EU trade defence measures on imports from Caribbean
+- EU trade defence measures on imports from the Caribbean

 - Trade relations are part of the EU's overall political and economic relations with Barbados, the Eastern Caribbean States, the OECS and CARICOM/CARIFORUM